sajjjadayobi/ParsBigBird/README.md

-#  ParsBigBird: Persian BigBird transformers for long sequences (4096 tokens)
+# ParsBigBird: a Persian transformer for long sequences (4096)